system-f/fp-course/projects/TicTacToe/TicTacToe.markdown

 Haskell-specific
 ----------------

-If you choose to use Haskell, also take advantage of its superior tooling:
+If you choose to use Haskell, also take advantage of its tooling:

 * Build with CABAL
 * Include a `.ghci` file for convenience when developing